 Remember that the above are just suggestions to get you started.
 Talk to a dietitian for meal plan ideas with food choices specifically for you, as everyone is different.

 Have more questions on eating healthy with GDM?
-Email Toronto Public Health, connect on eChat, or call (416) 338-7600 to speak directly with a registered dietitian.
+Email Toronto Public Health, connect on eChat, or call (416) 338-7600 to speak directly with a health professional.

 What has helped you manage your gestational diabetes?
 Share by commenting below.